Privacy Notice for Faculty

 The personal information we collect from you is the following:

-- details you provided through your job application (CV, cover letter, and a list of references), any supporting documents requested and additional details provided by any referees and recorded following any interview process;
+- details you provided through your job application (CV, motivation letter and list of references), any requested supporting documents, additional details provided by any referees; interview details, contact details;

-- records of holiday, sickness, and other absences;
+- records of holiday, sickness and other absence;

-- records relating to your career history, such as training records, appraisals, and other performance measures;
+- records relating to your career history, such as training records, appraisals, other performance measures;

-- your student evaluations, grade tapes, sabbatical requests and reports, annual report form, and evaluation related letters (incl. peer reviews; DET and/or FET letters, provost’s and president’s letters, your response letters, external reviewers’ letters in case of promotion), and,
+- your student evaluations, grade tapes, sabbatical requests and reports, annual report form, and evaluation related letters (incl. peer reviews; DET and/or FET letters, provost’s and president’s letters, your response letters, external reviewers’ letters in case of promotion);

 - disciplinary and grievance records.

 - sign an employment contract;